kawatapw/KAP/README.md

 **I am planning on rewriting this at some point in the future due to me looking back and realising how bad it is...**

-This project is now ready to be deployed as a full replacement to RAP.
+This project is now ready to be deployed as a full replacement to RAP(Ripple Admin Panel).

 # Feature set
 Everyday tons of new features